 About

 Joy is a filmmaker devoted to stories of outsiders, visionaries, and radical souls searching for meaning.
 She has directed and produced several short films internationally in India, France, and the United States.
-Her first feature, I AM THAT, won Best New Mexico Feature Film at the Santa Fe International Film Festival and is avaible in the US and the UK on platforms like Amazon Prime, Tubi, and DirecTV.
+Her first feature, I AM THAT, won Best New Mexico Feature Film at the Santa Fe International Film Festival and is available in the US and the UK on platforms like Amazon Prime, Tubi, and DirecTV.

 Before filmmaking, Joy had an extensive background in theater, adapting and directing works like Siddhartha and A Brave New World for the stage.
 She earned a degree in Economics from the University of Washington in Seattle before relocating to Philadelphia.